 The AO must not limit eligibility when awarding grants and cooperative agreements, unless USAID authorizes a restriction on eligibility in accordance with 303.3.6.5.
-2 CFR

-200 requires that the Agency publish an announcement seeking applications from all eligible and qualified entities (see 303.3.5).
+2 CFR 200 requires that the Agency publish an announcement seeking applications from all eligible and qualified entities (see 303.3.5).

-303.3.6.1 Eligibility Requirements
+303.3.6.1 Eligibility and Merit Review Information Effective Date: 10/01/2024

-The AO verifies that a NOFO (including an APS) correctly identifies applicant eligibility requirements and essential program qualifications in accordance with the following standards:
+The AO verifies that a NOFO correctly identifies applicant eligibility requirements and merit review information in accordance with the following standards:

 - a.
+Eligibility Requirements.
 Authorizing legislation and governing program requirements specify eligibility requirements for individual grant programs.
 Generally, and in compliance with the Foreign Assistance Act of 1961, as amended, USAID may provide assistance to any U.S. or non-U.S. organization, individual, non-profit, or for-profit entity.
 When specific program requirements restrict eligibility (for example, Title XII Collaborative Research Support Programs), USAID must identify the restriction in the Assistance Listing, NOFO, or other appropriate notice. - b.
 Merit Review Criteria.
 The Planner must propose the merit review criteria for selecting an applicant.
 However, if the AO determines that the criteria is so restrictive that it severely limits the pool of potential applicants, the AO may request that the Planner change the criteria to broaden the pool of applicants. - c.
 Multi-tiered Review.
 The Planner, with the approval of the AO, may establish a solicitation and review system with two or more tiers.
 The AO may request potential applicants to submit an executive summary or concept paper.
 The AO may also request corresponding budget information at their discretion.
 After reviewing these submissions, the Merit Review Committee (MRC) selects the best submissions and conducts a second level solicitation and review with the selected applicants and uses more specific merit review criteria (see section 303.3.6.3).
 The AO may conduct additional levels of solicitation and review only if the second level does not adequately identify applicants for the activities to be funded.
 Section C or Section E of the NOFO must explain the intended multi-tiered review/eligibility process so that potential applicants know what to expect at each phase of the review process.

-303.3.6.2 Merit Review Criteria
+303.3.6.2 Merit Review Criteria Effective Date: 10/01/2024

 a.
 The Planner must develop the merit review criteria.
-The criteria must include the programmatic factors or priorities that affect eligibility for selection.
+The criteria must include the programmatic factors or priorities that affect selection.
 The number of criteria should be limited to three or four factors.
 The review criteria in an announcement must provide as much information as practical to allow potential applicants to judge whether it is in their best interest to incur costs to apply for the award.
 The criteria must address the importance of the programmatic and administrative elements, but must not be unduly restrictive.
 It is not necessary to quantify the relative weight of the criteria, but the announcement must identify the relative importance of the criteria.
 The AO must ensure that the review criteria appropriately address the programmatic and administrative elements before publishing the NOFO.
+When subawards are anticipated under the resultant award, 2 CFR 200.308(f)(6) states that the Agency should not require prior approval of a change of subrecipient in an award unless the subrecipient's inclusion was a determining factor in the merit review or eligibility process at the NOFO stage.
+The AO and Planner should consider including subrecipient considerations in NOFO merit review criteria if it may be important to require prior approval of subrecipient changes in the award.